huntsman95/XboxOnePower/README.md

 .NOTES

 This script runs best on a local network (WAN functionality not guaranteed since my network is secure and doesn't support UPnP port forwarding).

 To get the LiveID of your Xbox One:
 1. Press the Xbox button on your controller to open the guide
 2. Select 'Settings'
 3. Under 'System', select 'Console info'
 4. The LiveID is under "Xbox Live device ID"

+This script supports the use of a 'config.json' file with variables: 'LiveID' and 'IP' to permit the execution of this script, sans-parameters.
+This is useful in a home-automation scenario where specifying parameters might add complexity.